 Prior to her graduate work, Cygler worked for the School for Marine Science and Technology in Massachusetts, the Northeast Fisheries Science Center in Woods Hole, and has fished commercially in the U.S. and abroad.

-Prior to joining Sea Grant, Kotowicz worked with NOAA Fisheries and the University of Hawai’i as a Social Science researcher on “people” aspects of fisheries issues in the U.S. Pacific Islands.
-Her work focuses on social resilience in coastal communities and has included social aspects of climate change impacts, marine protected area designation and management, and indicators of resilience in fishing communities.
+Prior to joining Sea Grant, Kotowicz worked with NOAA Fisheries and the University of Hawai’i as a social scientist focused on human aspects of sustainable fisheries issues in the U.S. Pacific Islands.
+Her work supports resilience in coastal communities and has included social aspects of climate change impacts, marine protected area designation and management, and indicators of vulnerability in fishing communities.

 As the fiscal specialist for Rhode Island’ Sea Grant’s Coastal Program, Butler manages all aspects of finances including proposal and budget development, financial projections, tracking and reporting, purchasing, travel coordination, and personnel.
 Kate provides administrative support and assistance to project managers, fund directors, and collaborative partners.